Verifying the existence of maximum likelihood estimates for generalized linear models: Addressing separation in practice

-We provide a proof of this proposition in our Appendix.
+We provide proof of this proposition in our Appendix.
 The main observation for our current purposes is that none of the above steps are significantly encumbered by the size of the data and/or the complexity of the model.
-Thanks to the recent innovations of \citet{correia_linear_2017}, weighted linear regressions with many fixed effects can be computed in almost-linear time (as can more general high-dimensional models using time trends or individual-specific continuous regressors).\footnote{As discussed in \citet{guimaraes_simple_2010}, this is because we can use the Frisch-Waugh-Lovell theorem to first ``partial out'' the fixed effects $d_{i}$ from either side of the problem via a within-transformation operation and then regress the within-transformed residuals of $u_{i}$ on those of the non-fixed effect regressors $w_{i}$ to obtain $e_{i}$. \citet{correia_linear_2017} then shows how to solve the within-transformation sub-problem in nearly-linear time.} The above method can therefore be applied to virtually any GLM for which \eqref{eq:inner} and \eqref{eq:left} are necessary and sufficient conditions for existence, even when the model features many levels of fixed effects and other high-dimensional parameters.
+Thanks to the recent innovations of \citet{correia_linear_2017}, weighted linear regressions with many fixed effects can be computed in almost-linear time (as can more general high-dimensional models using time trends or individual-specific continuous regressors).\footnote{As discussed in \citet{guimaraes_simple_2010}, this is because we can use the Frisch-Waugh-Lovell theorem to first ``partial out'' the fixed effects, $d_{i}$, from either side of the problem via a within-transformation operation and then regress the within-transformed residuals of $u_{i}$ on those of the non-fixed effect regressors, $w_{i}$, to obtain $e_{i}$. \citet{correia_linear_2017} then shows how to solve the within-transformation sub-problem in nearly linear time.} The above method can therefore be applied to virtually any estimation setting for which \eqref{eq:inner} and \eqref{eq:left} are necessary and sufficient conditions for existence, even when the model features many levels of fixed effects and other high-dimensional parameters.
 Notably, this includes frequency table models\textemdash the original object of interest in \citet{haberman_analysis_1974}\textemdash which themselves may be thought of as multi-way fixed effects models without non-fixed effect regressors.

-{The above algorithm still needs a name.
-Its defining features are that it iteratively uses weighted least squares in combination with a ``linear rectifier'' function\footnote{We borrow this term from the machine learning literature, where $min(y, 0)$ and $max(y, 0)$ are known as linear rectifiers or ReLUs (Rectified Linear Units).
-Despite their simplicity, ReLUs have played a significant role in increasing the accuracy and popularity of deep neural networks \citep{glorot2011deep}.} to ensure $u_i$ eventually converges to the overall certificate of separation that identifies all separated observations.
-However, ``Iteratively Rectified Weighted Least Squares" would be confusing for obvious reasons.
-Instead, we have settled on the name ``iterative rectifier'' (or IR for short).}
+The above algorithm still needs a name.
+Its defining features are that it iteratively uses weighted least squares in combination with a ``linear rectifier'' function\footnote{We borrow this term from the machine learning literature, where $min(y,0)$ and $max(y,0)$ are known as linear rectifiers or ReLUs (Rectified Linear Units).
+Despite their simplicity, ReLUs have played a significant role in increasing the accuracy and popularity of deep neural networks \citep{glorot2011deep}.} to ensure $u_{i}$ eventually converges to the overall certificate of separation that identifies all separated observations.
+Thus, we have settled on the name ``iterative rectifier'' (or IR for short).\footnote{``Iteratively Rectified Weighted Least Squares'' would have introduced acronym ambiguity with ``Iteratively Reweighted Weighted Least Squares''.}